-Dustin Dunsmuir is in Mbarara, Uganda working with local health care workers on a project that could save some of the one million kids under the age of five who die every year of pneumonia.
+Dustin Dunsmuir is in Mbarara, Uganda to work with local health care workers on a project that could save some of the 1 million kids under the age of five who die every year of pneumonia.

 I'm with CICH post-doctoral fellow Matthew Wiens, who lives in Uganda and manages the research team here.
 We are working with our partner hospitals and medical facilities to develop, test and ultimately begin using the Pocket Doc for Pneumonia.